junxit/us-congress-bills-119/bill.md

 ## § 3.
 Fallen Servicemembers Religious Heritage Restoration Program

 - **(a)** *Establishment* The American Battle Monuments Commission shall establish a program to identify covered members and to contact survivors and descendants of such covered members.
 Such program shall be known as the “Fallen Servicemembers Religious Heritage Restoration Program”.
-- **(b)** *Duration* The Commission shall carry out the Fallen Servicemembers Religious Heritage Restoration Program during the first 10 fiscal years that begin after the date of the enactment of this Act.
+- **(b)** *Duration* The Commission shall carry out the Fallen Servicemembers Religious Heritage Restoration Program during the first five fiscal years that begin after the date of the enactment of this Act.
 - **(c)** *Contracts*
   - **(1)** *Authority* During each fiscal year described in subsection (b), the Commission shall seek to enter into a contract with a nonprofit organization under which such nonprofit organization shall carry out the purpose described in subsection (a).
   - **(2)** *Term; amount* Each contract under this subsection shall be for one year and in the amount of $500,000 to the nonprofit organization.